How To Measure Website Traffic With Google Analytics 4

 You can measure website traffic in Google Analytics 4 with the following three metrics:

-Let’s dive deeper into these traffic statistics to uncover which you should focus on.
+Let’s dive deeper into these key metrics to uncover which you should focus on.

 What Are Users?

 Google Analytics calls unique visitors “users.”
-Every time new users visit your website, they’re assigned a unique ID that tracks their return visits.
+Every time a new user visits your website, they’re assigned a unique ID that tracks their return visits.
 If the same user visits your website three times, Google Analytics will associate those three sessions with the same user.
 As such, the number of sessions your site receives will always be greater than or equal to the number of users.
 View your Traffic acquisition report to see how many users visit your site and how they’ve found you.

-Google Analytics 4 also makes it easy to track new users to see how much of your site traffic is due to repeat traffic or new visitors.
+GA4 also makes it easy to track new users to see how much of your website’s traffic is from repeat traffic or new visitors.
 Just check the User acquisition report.

 What Are Sessions?